quicwg/base-drafts/draft-ietf-quic-transport.md

 Receivers send ACK frames to inform senders which packets they have received and processed, as well as which packets are considered missing.
 The ACK frame contains between 1 and 256 ACK blocks.
 ACK blocks are ranges of acknowledged packets.
-Implementations SHOULD NOT generate ACK packets in response to packets which only contain ACKs.
+Implementations MUST NOT generate ACK packets in response to packets which only contain ACKs.
 However, they SHOULD ACK those packets when sending ACKs for other packets.